Matthew-Crawford/code-challenge/README.md

 ### Task 1

-According to this document: https://help.returnpath.com/hc/en-us/articles/220560587-What-are-the-rules-for-email-address-syntax among other references online it seems that there are 4 verifiable chunks of an email.I split the verification functions into two methods, each of which have several sub methods that check various aspects of the email address.
+According to this document: https://help.returnpath.com/hc/en-us/articles/220560587-What-are-the-rules-for-email-address-syntax among other references online it seems that there are 4 verifiable chunks of an email: the recipient name, '@' symbol, domain name and top level domain.
+I split the verification functions into two methods, each of which have several sub methods that check various aspects of the email address.
 The check_status method comes back as 'valid' or 'invalid' and stored as such.
+I also implemented some rspec tests in the email_address_spec file to test these methods.

 ### Task 2